Pressureless Tennis Balls Vs. Regular | Quick Comparison

 Pressureless Tennis Balls Vs. Regular

-• As said before, pressureless tennis balls aren’t pressurized.
-They are made with rubber with a layer of felt fabric on the top.
+• Pressure-less tennis balls are made with rubber with a layer of felt fabric on the top.
 These balls measure between 2.7 inches to 8 inches and weigh 56 grams, 59,4 grams, and 2 ounces.

-• The maximum pressure of a pressureless ball is one psi, and the inner core is also made up of rubber which is why they are heavier.
+• The maximum pressure of these balls is one psi, and the inner core is also made up of rubber which is why they are heavier.

-• Pressureless balls feel heavier when you strike them with a tennis racquet.
-They require great force and arm strength, which increases the risk of arm injuries.
+• Pressure-less balls feel heavier when you strike them with a tennis racquet.
+They require a little more force and arm strength.

-• Even though they are made with rubber, they offer less bounce, even with a hard strike.
+• These balls offer less bounce, even with a hard strike due to their heavy weight.
 The reason is that they aren’t pressurized.

 • Pressureless tennis balls can become bouncier with time as the outer layer wears out, but the bounce isn’t as much as it is with the pressurized tennis balls.

-• Pressureless balls allow for more spin during the game because of the dense rubber core.
+• Pressure-less balls do not offer spin during the gameplay because of the dense rubber core.
 Adding to that, their spin and responsiveness increase when the outer felt covering wears away.

 Downsides Of A Pressureless Ball

-• Pressureless tennis balls are heavier because of their rubber core as compared to regular balls.
+• Pressureless tennis balls are heavier than pressurized tennis balls.

-• These balls have less bounce as compared to the regular balls.
+• These balls have less bounce as compared to the regular tennis balls.

-• They have a hollow core that is filled with pressurized gas.
+• They have a hollow core that is filled with pressurized air.

 • These balls weigh and measure the same as the pressureless balls.